Daz Cameron: Baltimore Orioles (second stint)

 On October 31, 2024, the Athletics traded Cameron to the Baltimore Orioles in exchange for cash considerations.
 He was designated for assignment by Baltimore on February 7, 2025.
 On February 13, Cameron cleared waivers and accepted an outright assignment to the Triple-A Norfolk Tides.
 In 5 appearances for Norfolk, he went 4-for-18 (.222) with 3 RBI.

 Milwaukee Brewers

 On April 7, 2025, Cameron and cash considerations were traded to the Milwaukee Brewers in exchange for Grant Wolfram.
-In 11 appearances for the Triple-A Milwaukee Brewers, he batted .370/.404/.870 with six home runs, 18 RBI, and three stolen bases.
 On April 26, the Brewers selected Cameron's contract, adding him to their active roster.
 In 21 appearances for Milwaukee, he batted .195/.214/.293 with one home run, three RBI, and one stolen base.
 Cameron was designated for assignment following the promotion of Anthony Seigler on July 1.
 He cleared waivers and was sent outright to Triple-A Nashville on July 5.
-He elected free agency on November 6.
+Cameron elected free agency following the season on November 6.

+Doosan Bears

+On November 25, 2025, Cameron signed with the Doosan Bears of the KBO League.
+In 75 games, he batted .287/.360/.473 with nine home runs and 43 RBI.
+On June 29, 2026, Cameron was released by Doosan.

+Toronto Blue Jays

+On July 8, 2026, Cameron signed a minor league contract with the Toronto Blue Jays.
+He made 23 appearances for the Triple–A Buffalo Bisons, batting .367/.462/.582 with three home runs, 15 RBI, and 10 stolen bases.
+On August 15, the Blue Jays selected Cameron's contract, adding him to their active roster.
+In eight appearances for the team, he batted .208/.200/.375 with one home run and three RBI.
+Cameron was designated for assignment by Toronto on September 1.